-This section of the report describes the results of the Qualitative Risk Assessment, using the peat probe measurements undertaken during Phase 1 and Phase 2 probing by Mott MacDonald within the Site boundary.
+This section of the report describes the results of the Qualitative Risk Assessment, using the peat probe measurements for within the Site boundary.
 Slope gradients have been derived from the OS Terrain 5 DTM elevation data for the Site and were verified using a compass clinometer during the Site Reconnaissance.

-A worked example showing how the scores are calculated is shown in Figure 4.5.1.
-The peat probes are represented in terms of their baseline conditions, as follows:
+A worked example showing how the scores are calculated is shown in Figure 4.4.
+The peat probes are represented in terms of their Baseline conditions, as follows:

-Baseline: The baseline condition for each location describes the pre-construction factors and influences that are used for the preliminary assessment of peat stability.
+• Baseline: The baseline condition for each peat probe describes the pre-construction factors and influences that are used for the preliminary assessment of peat stability.
 These are primarily slope gradient, slope morphology, peat depth, and hydrological conditions, described in the Q_LRA in Section 4.1.
-The results of the baseline assessment for all probes, including all factors used, are included within the associated GIS geodatabase.
+The results of the Baseline assessment for all probes, including all factors used, are included in Figure A.1 in Appendix A.

-Recommended mitigation measures have been provided for the syn-construction and postconstruction phases of the Proposed Development and can be referenced to the pre-construction geotechnical risk register for peat stability in Appendix C. Г
+Recommended mitigation measures have been provided for the syn-construction and post-construction phases of the proposed wind farm and can be referenced to the pre-construction geotechnical risk register for peat stability in Appendix B.

-Figure 4.5.1: Worked Example of Qualitative Risk Assessment
+Figure 4.4: Worked Example of Qualitative Risk Assessment

 Peat Depth, Evidence of Instability, Surface Hydrology (Drainage) and Exposure are scored as a result of observations made on-site.

 The Topography score is worked out as follows:

-Topography = Slope Angle x Surface Loading x Changes in Grade

-= (Gentle slope angles (3to 6°))

-x (negligible changes in grade)

-= (0.5) × (1.0) × (1.0)
+Topography = Slope Angle x Surface Loading x Changes in Grade = (Gentle slope angles (3to 6°)) x (no surface loading) x (negligible changes in grade) = (0.5) x (1.0) x (1.0) = 0.5

-= 0.5

 Scale is calculated by multiplying Peat Depth by Relief:

-Scale = Peat Depth x Relief

-= (Peat 0.5-1.0m deep) × (numerous mounds and depressions)

-= 1.0 × 1.0
+Scale = Peat Depth \times Relief = (Peat 0.5-1.0m deep) \times (numerous mounds and depressions) = 1.0 \times 1.0 = 1.0

-= 1.0

 Consequence is worked out by multiplying Scale by Exposure:

-Consequence = Scale x Exposure

-= 1.0 x (Potential to impact on minor watercourses)
+Consequence = Scale x Exposure = $1.0 \times$ (Potential to impact on minor watercourses) = 1.0×1.0 = 1.0

-= 1.0 × 1.0

-= 1.0

 Sensitivity is calculated as follows:

-Sensitivity = Peat Depth x Topography x Evidence x Hydrology

-= (Peat between 0.5 and 1.0 deep) x (0.5) x (evidence of surface erosion and creep observed) x (slightly boggy)

-= (1.0) x (0.5) x (2.0) x (1.0)
+Sensitivity = Peat Depth x Topography x Evidence x Hydrology = (Peat between 0.5 and 1.0 deep) x (0.5) x (evidence of surface erosion and creep observed) x (slightly boggy) = (1.0) x (0.5) x (2.0) x (1.0) = 1.0

-= 1.0

-Therefore, Risk Score is Sensitivity multiplied by Consequence :
+Therefore, Risk Score is Sensitivity multiplied by Consequence:

-Risk Score = Sensitivity × Consequence

-= 1.0 x 1.0

-= 1.0 (Low)
+Risk Score = Sensitivity × Consequence = 1.0 x 1.0 = 1.0 (Low)

-All 3195 peat depth probes undertaken during the Site Reconnaissance by Mott MacDonald were within the Site boundary and have therefore been assessed.
-12 No. probes recorded "no recovery" and have not been considered further.
-A histogram showing the distribution of peat thicknesses encountered is presented in Figure 4.5.2.
+All 2909 peat depth probes undertaken by Mott MacDonald were within the Site boundary and have therefore been assessed.
+A histogram showing the distribution of peat thicknesses encountered is presented in Figure 4.5.

-The peat probe survey of the Q_LRA assessment area recorded peat depths >1.0 m in 1102 peat depth probes (34.6% of the 3195 considered total peat depth probes).
-However, the majority of probes (65.3%) recorded peat up to 1.0m thick and 40.5% of probes recorded peat <0.5m.
+The peat probe survey of the Q_LRA assessment area recorded peat depths >3.0m in 2 peat depth probes (>0.1% of the 2909 total peat depth probes).
+However, the majority of probes ,2208 (76%) recorded peat up to 0.5m thick, and 456 probes (15%) recorded peat depths between 0.5 to 1.0m thickness.